“Let food be thy medicine and medicine be thy food” – Hippocrates

 About the Recipe

 I think 99% of the human population LOVES chocolate.
 Maybe subconsciously our bodies crave it because it is SO healthy!
 Unfortunately, due to processing and all the added sugar, soy and flavorings, the chocolate products we buy in the store are no good for us and even harmful!
+If you’re looking for more delicious recipes like this one, be sure to check out jane unchained for their wide variety of vegan recipes.

 I have created about 50 recipes using chocolate between the blog and my 2 cookbooks.
 I have used unsweetened cocoa powder in the past but I will start substituting Raw Cacao Powder in its place from this day forward.
 From my experience, when replacing unsweetened cocoa powder with raw cacao powder, the same measurements will apply.
 If you haven’t had a chance to order any Terrasoul Raw Cacao Powder, unsweetened cocoa powder will work fine but I STRONGLY encourage you to give it a try.
 Healthier and tastier chocolate!!